BrunoChampion/BrunoChampionGalvez/README.md

 I’m the founder of PDFizz AI, an AI PDF assistant, take a look at https://pdfizzai.vercel.app/
 </br>
 </br>
-We are currently in a closed beta stage
+We are currently in a closed beta stage.
 </br>
 </br>
 BUT, feel free to access the test account to try it!